MicrosoftDocs/xamarin-docs/docs/essentials/email.md

 ![Pre-release NuGet](~/media/shared/pre-release.png)

-The **Email** class enables an application to open the default email application with a specified information including subject, body, and recepients (TO, CC, BCC).
+The **Email** class enables an application to open the default email application with a specified information including subject, body, and recipients (TO, CC, BCC).

 ## Using Email